(NAPIL) Nano-Additives-based Polymeric Ionic Liquids for energy and CO2 sequestration applications

 Ana Ribeiro

-Assistant Professor at ST-ID, Associação do Instituto Superior Técnico para a Investigação e Desenvolvimento
+Assistant Professor at IST-ID, Associação do Instituto Superior Técnico para a Investigação e Desenvolvimento

 Vaibhav Bahadur